mack-book-review/ChessTournament/README.md

 This option will list all player across all tournaments according to rank

+## 3. List all players in a tournament alphabetically

+This option will list all the players in a tournament alphabetically

+## 4. List all players in a tournament by ranking

+This option will list all the players in a tournament by rank

 ## 5. Delete all players

 This option will delete all players in the database.